OpenDataology/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

 and how the inputs and output paths are passed to your program as command-line arguments.
 You can pass small inputs, such as short strings or numbers, to your component by value.
 Large inputs, such as datasets, must be passed to your component as file paths.
-Outputs are written to the paths that Kubeflow Pipelines provides.
+Outputs are written to the paths that OpenDataology Pipelines provides.

 Python function-based components make it easier to build pipeline components